vmware-tanzu/tanzu-framework/CONTRIBUTING.md

 resolved and released.
 Once released, a comment containing release information will be posted in the issue's thread.

+## Commit Messages

+- Commit messages should include a short (72 chars or less) title summarizing the change.
+- They should also include a body with more detailed explanatory text, wrapped to 72 characters.
+  - The blank line separating the summary from the body is critical (unless you omit the body entirely).
+- Commit messages should be written in the imperative: "Implement feature" and not "Implemented feature".
+- Bulleted points are fine.
+- Typically a hyphen or asterisk is used for the bullet, followed by a single space.

+## Building From Source

+To build the project from source, please consider the docs on [local development](docs/dev/build.md).

 ## DCO Sign off

 All authors to the project retain copyright to their work.
 However, to ensure